Oak Point Park & Nature Preserve

 - A natural play elements playground with surfaces and planting offers the youth and adults unequaled play and exploration opportunities under the shade of pecan and elm trees.

-Construction is expected to begin in early 2020, weather permitting.
+Construction is expected to begin late 2020, weather permitting.

 The pond at Oak Point Park & Nature Preserve is open for kayaking, canoeing and stand up paddle boarding from dawn to dusk.
 The general public is welcome to use their own watercraft (canoe, kayak, stand up